newscoffee/hide-twitter-screenshot-threads/README.md

 you can also pin the extension's icon to the top, and a badge indicator will show how many twitter screenshot threads have been hidden on the page.

+### installation
+####chrome

+download this repo as a [ZIP file](https://github.com/newscoffee/hide-twitter-screenshot-threads/archive/refs/heads/master.zip) from GitHub. unzip the file and you should have a folder named hide-twitter-screenshot-threads-master. in chrome go to the extensions page (chrome://extensions). enable *Developer Mode*. drag the hide-twitter-screenshot-threads-master folder anywhere on the page to import it (do not delete the folder afterwards).

+#### firefox
+the latest version of this extension is available as an [XPI file](https://github.com/newscoffee/hide-twitter-screenshot-threads/releases/download/1.0.1/hide-twitter-screenshot-threads-firefox-1.0.1.xpi)